becca-mayers/report-bot/README.md

 From there, it creates a randomized set of recommendations, intended as a placeholder for true recommendations derived from the report's findings.

-All of this is then pushed via jinja to an HTML template inspired by (https://demos.creative-tim.com/material-dashboard/examples/dashboard.html)[Creative Tim's Material Dashboard] Bootstrap components and elements and automated via a scheduler (scheduled.py).
+All of this is then pushed via jinja to an HTML template inspired by [Creative Tim's Material Dashboard](https://demos.creative-tim.com/material-dashboard/examples/dashboard.html) Bootstrap components and elements and automated via a scheduler (scheduled.py).

 # Result
 ![short-report](https://user-images.githubusercontent.com/90014766/131937347-d7834cd2-fc10-4c55-aa53-1f0d015678a4.png)

 Questions?
-Find out more (https://www.beccamayers.com)[here].
+Find out more [here](https://www.beccamayers.com).